 To Infinity and Beyond

 There is no biggest number, nor a smallest.
 Numbers are infinite in size and are used to quantify everything known to man.
-We use it to notate time, from the tiny fraction of a second to thousands of millennium.
+We use it to notate time, from the tiny fraction of a second to thousands of millennia.
 We use it to measure the distance between two objects, from how tightly knit a piece of fabric is to how many years light takes to travel from the nearest galaxy to our very eyes.

-As you can see, it is important that we very big numbers.
+As you can see, it is important that we have very big numbers.
 Sometimes, though, we fail to realize how big a number really is.
 The purpose of this article is to give an accurate picture of how large numbers can become.
-To do this, we start with the number one...
+To do this, we start with the number one....

 The Number 1 to 100,000

 The number one is a single unit, measure, object or whatever you want to call it.
-If you stop to think a little you'll realize that this number is what creates all the other numbers in the world, whether it be above or below zero, and a decimal, fraction or whole number.
+If you stop to think a little, you'll realize that this number is what creates all the other numbers in the world, whether it be above or below zero, and a decimal, fraction or whole number.

 The number one can mean good or bad.
 It can mean bad if somebody with a whole bag of chips gives me just "one" chip.
 It would've been better if he/she would have given me none.
 However, if somebody would've given me "one" bag of chips, that would've been plenty to satisfy my urge to snack.